• Skip to primary navigation

 Best Sizes for Food Wraps

 You can make your homemade reusable wraps any size you desire, just ensure that they will fit on the baking sheet.
 We make a variety of sizes for different purposes.
-4 inch squares are great for covering containers the size of cups.
-Larger 8 x 14-inch rectangles can be used to wrap cucumbers, bunches of herbs, or leftover baguette.
-Our favourite size is 10-inch squares as they are good to wrap almost anything.
+4-inch squares are great for covering containers the size of cups.
+Larger 8 x 14-inch rectangles can be used to wrap cucumbers, bunches of herbs, or leftover baguettes.
+Our favorite size is 10-inch squares as they are good for wrapping almost anything.

 Beeswax, Jojoba Oil, and Tree Resin Recipe